Burnout and Resilience

 -

-Exhaustion (Emotional)
+Emotional Exhaustion

 A fatigue that can come from caring too much, for too long.
-This is different than feeling “tired” after a long day of work; it’s more chronic and less attributable to specific causes.
+This is different than feeling “tired” after a long day of work - it’s more chronic and less attributable to specific causes.

 -